Queensland Conveyancing FAQ

 Spend your money on the people with the reputation for results!

-From 1 May 2025, first home buyers who enter into a contract to purchase a new home to live in (or vacant land on which to build a home to live in) will be able to apply for a full transfer duty concession (reducing the duty to nil).
+From 1 May 2025, first home buyers purchasing a new home to live in (or vacant land on which to build one) can apply for a full transfer duty concession.
+That reduces the duty to nil.

-First home buyers in Queensland are already eligible for a stamp duty waiver when purchasing a used property under the value of $700,000, and a discounted transfer duty rate for homes valued between $700,000 to $800,000.
+First home buyers in Queensland are already eligible for a stamp duty waiver when purchasing a used property under $700,000.
+A discounted transfer duty rate applies for homes valued between $700,000 and $800,000.

 A vacant land concession has also been available in the state on residential lots valued up to $500,000 for eligible first home buyers.

-So now, with the new changes, first home buyers who enter into a contract to purchase a new home to live in or vacant land on which to build a home will be able to apply for a full transfer duty concession, reducing the duty to nil.
+So now, with the new changes, first home buyers purchasing a new home to live in (or vacant land on which to build one) can apply for a full transfer duty concession.
+That reduces the duty to nil.

-This is a significant saving – a couple of examples – first home buyer purchasing a new house and land package in Toowoomba at the median price could save $24,730.
+This is a significant saving.
+For example, a first home buyer purchasing a new house and land package in Toowoomba at the median price could save $24,730.

 In Brisbane, buyers can save $26,000 when purchasing a new build at the median price, and $32,500 on the Gold Coast.